shreesinghal/TripleTrioGame/README.md

 for customization of card configurations, grid sizes, and game rules via the model, controller, and configurations.
 The scope of the project doesn’t include GUI or AI so that limits it to text based interface.

+Quick start:

 To get started using this code base, create a controller and model object and call the controller in the following manner:
 TripleTrioModel model = new TripleTrioGameModel();
 BufferedReader readable = new BufferedReader(new InputStreamReader(System.in));
 TripleTrioController controller = new TripleTrioControllerImpl(readable, System.out);